Iliana Ivanova: Life after politics

 As of the end of 2012, Ivanova has ceased all her political activities and affiliations.

 Since 1 January 2013 Ivanova has been serving as a Member of the European Court of Auditors.
 Ivanova was rapporteur for 27 audit reports, including topics such as regional development, cohesion, the Youth Unemployment Initiative and the Youth Guarantee, the European Digital Agenda and innovations, digital skills, education, as well as the instruments for the initial EU response to the COVID-19 crisis.
 She was elected Dean of Chamber II, responsible for auditing structural policies, transport, for three consecutive mandates.
 Since November 2022, she has been serving as Chair of the Audit quality control committee, with particular responsibility to oversee quality control of all RRF tasks across the ECA.

 In June 2023, the Ivanova was nominated by the Bulgarian Government European Commissioner from Bulgaria.
 On 28 June 2023, European Commission President Ursula von der Leyen proposed to the European Parliament and the Council to appoint Ivanova to the post of Commissioner for Innovation, Research, Culture, Education and Youth.
 She was appointed as member of the European Commission on 19 September 2023.

-Following her end of term as Commissioner, Iliana Ivanova was a appointed as Member of the European Court of Auditors from 1 January 2025 for a six-year mandate.
+Following her end of term as Commissioner, Iliana Ivanova was an appointed as Member of the European Court of Auditors from 1 January 2025 for a six-year mandate.
 Ivanova was assigned to Chamber I: Sustainable use of natural resources.